Indiana man is found guilty of murder in the 2017 killings of 2 teenage girls

 Reporters inside the courtroom said Allen, 52, showed no reaction as the verdict was delivered, but he looked back at his family at one point.
 Allen is scheduled to be sentenced on Dec.
 20. He could face up to 130 years in prison.

-A crowd appeared outside the courthouse as word of the verdict spread, and people on the sidewalk began to cheer when a handful of people spilled outside.
+Outside the courthouse, people on the sidewalk began to cheer as word of the verdict spread.

 Indiana State Police spokesman Capt.
 Ron Galaviz told The Associated Press that the judge’s gag order remains in place and he believes it will until Allen is sentenced.
 Allen’s lawyers left the courthouse Monday without making statements.